Waddle-hub/App_Dev_Team_2_Javascript/Documents/Functional_Spec.md

    With **Manage Me**, the users will be able to login in and have special profile which has the ability to add profile photo with adding comment and the functionality of (delete ,edit , reply) comments

-__4. Current business flow model__
+__4. What the System should and should not be__

    At first-time user of of this website should see the log-in page when he/she open the **Manage Me** website if the user has not registered before , he/she should be able to singup and create new account.
 Every user should have a profile page where they can add profile photo and create there comments with the many choices of (edit, delete ,and like or dislike).also logout button .

 __5. UI Plan__

-   The interface will be a not so complicated one, we will have a home page with four links(button):'Home'where we can see some posts and comments,'about' with some content inside ,'login' which leads to login page ,'register' leads to the register page.
+   * The interface will be a not so complicated one, we will have a home page with four links(button):'Home'where we can see some posts and comments,'about' with some content inside ,'login' which leads to login page ,'register' leads to the register page.

-   The interface will be very simple,nice styled register that will have some buttons and labels for like first&last name ,email,password,confirm password filed and forget password .login page that user need to enter email address and password with some nice styled buttons.
+   * The interface will be very simple,nice styled register that will have some buttons and labels for like first&last name ,email,password,confirm password filed and forget password.

+   * login page that user need to enter email address and password with some nice styled buttons.

-   Admin button will appear on the header which can lead to the admin page, there user can see the dashboard, posts, categories,comments buttons which can help user to manage posts and comments.Logout button will also appear to the header after login.
+   * Admin button will appear on the header which can lead to the admin page, there user can see the dashboard, posts, categories,comments buttons which can help user to manage posts and comments.Logout button will also appear to the header after login.

+   * A visitor can become a blog user by registering.After loging in using a user id as well as password then the system gives blog user the appropriate permissions to operate on the blog site.

+   * User exit: blog users who have logged in can exit and release their own information resources.

+   * Blog users can publish their own articles, including topics, text, expressions, pictures and other information, the author through various    elements to show their ideas.
+The system receives the information and stores it in the database on the server side.

+   * Blog users can delete their own published articles and information, and the system will automatically delete these records in the server-side database.

+   * In addition to querying, browsing and commenting articles, the system administrator of blog can also modify and delete all articles and comments in the system.
+These maintenance and management have the highest authority, and the system automatically updates the data in the server-side database -Blog administrators can add and delete new blog users.
+He can also add, delete and set the appearance of the blog home page, plug-ins and tools used by the blog.

+   * A User profile where a user may see all of his posts and the comments attached to that post.

 __6. Constraints__

 \
-  __1. Data accuracy__
+  __6.1) Data accuracy__
  * Enter in a strict data format, otherwise the system does not respond to processing.
  *  When querying to ensure full rate, all the corresponding fields containing query keyword records should be able to find.
 Because there are usually many records of files, the system uses two methods of query: direct query and fuzzy query.

  \

- __2. Flexibility__
+ __6.2) Flexibility__
  The design module of the system belongs to normal mode, when to add new functions, the interface is compatible and can be updated at any time
  Design Constraints imposes limitations on the following things: